Vignesh-Nswamy/TL-Coding-Assessment/README.md

 query string directly, a corpus is created with several gold standard reference articles that the web pages can be compared to.

+The notebook ```demo_page_content_vs_ref_artile.ipynb``` explores the viability of this approach.
+Some gold standard articles are used to train a tf-idf vectorizer that is later used to embed web page content.
+These embeddings are used to compute cosine similarities with the reference articles.

+ The files ```compare_articles.py``` and ```compare_articles.ipynb``` use the above technique to find and store web URIs with relevant content to query string.

 The web URIs pass through the same rigorous filtering process as before.
 But instead of extracting the title, html content of the web page is parsed by ```BeautifulSoup```.
 From that, textual content is extracted to go through further cleaning to remove stop words,